-- What is CECATS and what has recently changed?
+2. What is CECATS and what has recently changed?

-CECATS is CDRH’s web-based application for requesting export certificates, simple notifications, and export permit letters.
-In the first phase, which began in November 2012, firms could begin submitting requests for a Certificate to Foreign Government electronically through CECATS.
+CDRH Export Certification Application and Tracking System (CECATS) is CDRH’s web-based application for requesting export certificates, simple notifications, and export permit letters.
+In November 2012, the first phase introduced the submission of requests for a Certificate to Foreign Government electronically through CECATS.

-- Is it mandatory to use CECATS in place of mailing paper requests to the FDA?
+3. Is it mandatory to use CECATS in place of mailing paper requests to the FDA?

-Applicants may choose to request a certificate through CECATS or mail a paper request, but should not do not both.
+The FDA will continue to accept paper applications, but encourages applicants to use CECATS, which allows for immediate submission of the application.
+CECATS also features electronic notification of status update and tracking of submitted requests.
+Applicants, may choose to request a certificate through CECATS or mail a paper request, but should not do both.
 If an applicant submits a CECATS and a mail submission for the same certificate, the FDA will process and charge for both.

-- How do I access CECATS and who do I contact if I have a problem accessing the system?
+4. How do I access CECATS and who do I contact if I have a problem accessing the system?

-You can access CECATS after logging into theFDA Unified Registration and Listing Systems (FURLS).
+You can access CECATS after logging into the FDA Unified Registration and Listing Systems (FURLS).
 You must have a FURLS account ID and password to access this system.
 If you do not have one, please see the instructions on the FURLS website.

 If you need assistance on an export specific matter, please send an email to email@example.com or call 301-796-7400 and press option #3.

-- Do I have to pay more for a Certificate if I use CECATS?
+5. Do I have to pay more for a Certificate if I use CECATS?

-- Can multiple individuals at one firm access CECATS to apply for certificates?
+7. Can multiple individuals at one firm access CECATS to apply for certificates?